ducakar/TextureReplacer/README.md

   - add ability to replace cargo and parachute backpack and parachute canopy textures for each suit
   - add support for replacing emissive textures
+  - add option for exporting loaded textures as PNG in GUI
+  - re-add normal map support for heads
   - rename `hideParachuteBackpack` setting to `hideBackpack` as it hides both parachute and cargo backpacks now
-  - re-add normal map support for heads
+  - GUI only iterates through skins and suits of the selected type and gender
   - remove neck rings from future suits in IVA
   - remove `excludedSkins`, `excludedSuits`, `eyelessSkins` and `femaleSuits` config options; these should be configured via directory suffixes now
+  - remove `skinningQuality` setting
-  - fix default vintage IVA suits textures
+  - disable reflections by default
-  - code cleanup and reorganisation
+  - code cleanup, reorganisation and switch to C# 8.0
 * 3.7
   - add option to hide parachute backpacks
   - add vintage IVA kerbals to logKerbalHierarchy